 All individuals are required to provide a valid state issued vehicle registration card and cell phone number (for contact in case of an emergency) to register a motor vehicle.
 A vehicle registration form must be signed prior to receiving a parking decal or permit.
 By signing, the owner/operator agrees to comply with all Lycoming College Motor Vehicle Rules and Regulations and assumes responsibility for the accuracy of the information contained on the registration form.
 An abridged copy of the rules and regulations will be provided along with the issued decal or permit.
 For details and clarifications on Rules and Regulations, see the Parking Section under the Department of Public Safety Webpage.
 The Department of Public Safety reserves the right to revoke faculty, staff, student and visitor parking privileges for repeat violations of this policy, for providing false or inaccurate information on the Motor Vehicle Registration Form or altering any issued permits without prior notification and authorization from a supervising member of the Department of Public Safety.

 Decals or permits may only be displayed on the vehicle listed on the registration form.
 A student may transfer a permit to a new vehicle for free by returning the decal to the Public Safety Office and filling out a new registration form to obtain a new decal.
 No one is permitted to loan, resell, alter or otherwise permit use of a decal or permit on another vehicle.
 Upper class students are not permitted to register vehicles for students of lower class standings.
 Permits are issued by color, based on class standing and are coded to designated parking areas as indicated on the parking map.
-Faculty/Staff is a Lycoming photo, Parkhurst is coded Black, Junior/Senior is coded Red, Sophomore is coded Blue, Freshman is coded Yellow and Commuter is coded Green.
+Faculty/Staff is Navy Blue, Parkhurst is coded Black, Junior/Senior and Commuter are coded Red, Sophomore is coded Blue, First Year is coded Yellow.
 Upperclassmen may park in underclassmen lots.
 Obtaining a parking permit does not guarantee a parking space.
 Space within each designated area by those registered and authorized is available on a first-come-first- served basis.

 Parking Rules and Regulations